-You may request up to \$30,000 at the Exploration level and \$60,000 at the Development level.
+You may request up to \$150,000.
 This includes the sum of direct and indirect costs.
-See A1.
-Funding levels for specific information and project-specific limitations.

-NEH anticipates awarding approximately \$1,000,000 among an estimated 25 recipients.
+NEH anticipates awarding approximately \$3,750,000 among an estimated 25 recipients.

 NEH will award successful applicants outright funds, which are not contingent on additional funding from other sources.